-Failure to pay the amount outstanding will result in the council taking action against you/the registered keeper to recover the amount due.
+If you do not pay the amount you owe, we'll take action against you/the registered keeper to recover the amount due.
 The debt will be registered at the Traffic Enforcement Centre (TEC) at Northampton County Court.
-The Order for Recovery (TE3) is sent to advise that a debt has been registered; this also adds a £7 debt registration fee onto the amount outstanding.
+You'll be sent an Order for Recovery (TE3) to let you know that a debt has been registered.
+This also adds a £9 debt registration fee onto the amount you owe.

 If the amount still remains unpaid a warrant may then be issued to bailiffs to seize your goods.
 This will incur additional costs for which you'll also be liable, in accordance with The Taking Control of Goods (Fees) Regulations 2014.